How to Appeal SNAP Program Denials

 Another common reason for having a food stamps application denied may be due to a lack of the applicant’s United States citizenship or state residency status.
 A denial of food stamps can occur if the applicant cannot prove valid and acceptable citizenship and residency statuses through proper documentation.
 A food stamps appeal of denial may be initiated by a denied applicant who feels he or she has presented adequate paperwork to prove citizenship and residency status, but remains ineligible for benefits, according to the SNAP office.

 Learn About Notifications for a Food Stamps Denial

 The denial of a food stamps application is communicated to the rejected applicant through a denial notification letter.
 The reasons the SNAP application was denied are given in the letter, and additional contact information for the county office is included.
 Before pursuing a food stamps appeal, the denied applicant should use the office’s contact information to speak with a representative about the denial, to see if a reversal is possible.
 Appealing the SNAP benefits denial should only be pursued if an agreement cannot be made, and the applicant still disagrees with the denial reasons in the letter.

 The denial notification letter also contains information on how to appeal SNAP benefits denial, including steps to initiate the process with an appeal request.
 Generally, the food stamps appeal process can be started by a denied applicant when he or she requests the appeal by mail, via phone or in person at a local office.
-Download our free guide to review the important details that should be included in a SNAP appeal request.
+Download our free guide to learn more about SNAP appeal requests.
 Included in the SNAP application denial notification letter is an overview of the denied applicant’s rights and responsibilities during the appeal process and fair hearing trial.

 How to Appeal a SNAP Denial